-Despite the excellent work that Children's Hospital does and the thousands of children that it helps every year, there have been a number of problems there in the last few years.
+Despite the excellent work that Children's Hospital does and the thousands of children that it helps every year, there have been a number of problems there in recent years.
 In fact, there are medical malpractice and negligence cases at Seattle Children's every year.
-According to the Institute of Medicine between 44,000 and 98,000 people die in hospitals annually each year due to preventable medical errors.
+According to the Institute of Medicine, between 44,000 and 98,000 people die in hospitals annually each year due to preventable medical errors.

 Types of Medical Malpractice